Questions and Answers About Inland Marine Insurance (IMI)

 traditional property insurance won’t cover, like guns, furs and valuable papers or records.

 Several categories of property are normally covered, including:

-Property in your temporary care, such as customers’ clothes that are dropped off at a dry cleaning
+- Property in your temporary care, such as customers’ clothes that are dropped off at a dry cleaning establishment.

-while in transit between two business locations, standard commercial property insurance won’t provide coverage –
+destroyed while in transit between two business locations, standard commercial property insurance won’t

-personal property while it’s being shipped, as well as valuables that are stored at a home or business.
+cover personal property while it’s being shipped, as well as valuables that are stored at a home or business.
 In

 If you frequently ship equipment or products, you may want to consider purchasing inland marine insurance.